Charley Horse

 By Joe Stubits, PTA

-Charley Horse is a common description of a sudden muscle spasm or involuntary muscle contraction.
 When a muscle abruptly contracts on its own, it can be very painful.
 A Charley Horse can happen in the body however most commonly occur in your legs.
-Charley Horses are usually able to be managed at home especially if they occur infrequently.
+These cramps are usually able to be managed at home especially if they occur infrequently.
 However, frequent spasms can be associated with an underlying health condition that needs medical attention.
-If you are experiencing frequent Charley Horses it is advised to see your doctor to help determine the cause.

 What Triggers a Charley Horse?